 Mariposa County, California, United States

 Yosemite Falls is the tallest waterfall in the state of California, dropping a total of 2,425 feet.
 The falls are commonly said to consist of three parts, but actually are made up of five distinct plunges and one section of cascades.
 Yosemite Creek enters the falls by plunging 1,430 feet over the massive Upper Yosemite Fall (when referenced by itself, the singular form is used).
 At the base of the upper fall, the creek sprays widely over a bedrock bench and begins flowing towards the narrow gorge just downstream.
 In a run of about 800 linear feet the stream drops over a series of small falls and cascades, losing about 240 feet in elevation.
-The second major fall, where Yosemite Creek enters the gorge proper, drops nearly vertically for about 250 feet, followed shortly by the third fall of about 120 feet and the fourth fall of about 50 feet.
-The fourth fall terminates almost immediately above the top of Lower Yosemite Fall (again, singular when referenced independently) which itself drops 329 feet (this was the only section of the falls we were able to accurately measure on our most recent survey).
+The second major fall, where Yosemite Creek enters the gorge proper, drops nearly vertically for 207 feet, followed shortly by the third fall of 105 feet and the fourth fall of about 23 feet.
+The fourth fall terminates almost immediately above the top of Lower Yosemite Fall (again, singular when referenced independently) which itself drops 354 feet.
 The falls and cascades between the bottom of the Upper Falls and the top of the Lower Falls are often referred to as Middle Cascades, however this is essentially a deceitful name as there is only one section of this part of the falls can legitimately be qualified as Cascading type falls.
 Unfortunately the only place that all six parts of the falls can be seen is from the Pohono Trail and in the vicinity of Sentinel Dome near Glacier Point.

 We should also note that according to photographer and former park ranger Mike Osborne's excellent book "Granite, Water and Light: The Waterfalls of Yosemite Valley" the measured height of Yosemite Falls apparently stems from the first USGS survey of the valley by geologist Francois Matthes in 1913.
 The process by which he measured the valley's waterfalls was not documented in his studies and simply because these measurements were taken over a century ago their accuracy should be called into question.
 The current USGS topographic maps support Matthes' measurements, but to what degree of accuracy is not yet known.
 We don't have any reason to think the original measurements are grossly inaccurate however.